Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Configuring-Your-Server.md

 ### `pvp`

-Whether or not players can harm eachother.
+Whether or not players can harm each other.

 ### `generate-structures`